 Two crossings of the International & Great Northern Railroad and the Houston & Texas Central Railway

 Tower 36 was removed intact from its trackside location in downtown Bryan in 1958, but the location to which it was moved is unknown.
 The Tower 36 interlocker was converted at that time to an automatic system.
 In 1965, MP and SP agreed to share the SP line south of College Station to Navasota.
 This allowed the ex-I-GN line to be abandoned between Tower 7 and Tower 9 (Navasota).
 Tower 7 was retired at that time and its fate is unknown.
-The parallel lines through College Station and Bryan were operated jointly as a long siding, but Union Pacific is now the successor to both railroads.
+The parallel lines through College Station and Bryan were operated jointly as a long siding.
+Union Pacific (UP) is now the successor to both railroads.
 North of Tower 36, the ex-I-GN line curves west heading for Valley Jct. and Waco while the ex-H&TC line continues north to Hearne.

 Above: Tower 7 is barely distinguishable in the highlighted box in the lower center area of this undated aerial view of College Station, probably c.1929.
 The tower was near the baseball grandstand with the original Kyle Field nearby.
 (John Fike collection)

 Below: The 1938 Sanborn Fire Insurance map of Bryan - College Station depicts Tower 7 as a small, unidentified 2-story structure at the railroad crossing adjacent to the Kyle Field baseball grandstand.

 Above: In this old postcard of the I-GN depot in downtown Bryan, Tower 36 is visible in the distance adjacent to the tracks (magnification at right).

 Above left: The 1912 Sanborn Fire Insurance Map of Bryan shows the tower location.
 Above right: A 1990s photo of the Tower 36 cabinet (Jim King photo)